Personal Budgeting Basics: Step-by-Step Guide to Starting a Budget

 How to Make a Monthly Budget

-Now that you’ve established your total income, you’ll need to come up with a complete list of expenses for your upcoming month.
-You’ll want to include everything you plan to spend money on, such as:
+Now that you’ve established your total income, you’ll need to come up with a complete list of expenses for the month.
+You’ll want to include everything you plan to spend money on.
+Here are some of the categories that you might include:

 • Rent or mortgage